theimpossibleastronaut/rmw/README.md

     ninja
 ```

-Use `meson configure` in the build dir to view available options.
+Use `meson configure` in the build dir to view or change available
+options.

 #### Installing without superuser privileges